Sakado, Saitama: History

 Sakado-juku was a post station on the Nikkō Wakiōkan highway connecting Hachiōji with Nikkō from the Muromachi period onwards.
 During the late Edo period and early Meiji period, the area was noted for sericulture.
 The village of Sakado was created within Iruma District, Saitama with the establishment of the modern municipalities system on April 1, 1889 and was elevated to city status on December 10, 1896.
 On July 1, 1954, Sakado annexed the neighboring villages of Miyoshino, Issai, Oya and Suguro.
 On September 1, 1976, Sakado was elevated to city status.

 Government

 Sakado has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Sakado contributes one member to the Saitama Prefectural Assembly.
 In terms of national politics, the city is part of Saitama 10th district of the lower house of the Diet of Japan.

 Economy

-Sakado is a regional commercial center with some light and precision manufacturing and food processing, and is increasing a commuter town for Tokyo Metropolis.
+Sakado is a regional commercial center with some light and precision manufacturing and food processing, and is increasingly a commuter town for Tokyo Metropolis.